Skip to main content

 Is fluoride varnish safe?

-Fluoride varnish is safe to use on babies' and young children's teeth.
-Fluoride varnish significantly minimizes the risk of ingestion that exists with traditional fluoride treatments because only a small amount of varnish is used, and the varnish adheres to teeth immediately, reducing the risk of swallowing.
+Fluoride varnish is safe to use on babies and young children.
+Fluoride varnish minimizes the risk of ingestion because only a small amount of varnish is used and adheres to teeth immediately.

 Who can apply fluoride varnish?

-Fluoride varnish must be applied by a physician or other qualified health care professional, a clinic staff member who works under the supervision of a qualified health care professional, or other allied health providers who have completed one of the recommended online FVA trainings.
-Staff training staff is not recommended.
+Fluoride varnish must be applied by a physician, qualified health care professional, trained clinic staff under supervision, or other trained allied health providers.
+Peer to peer training is not recommended.

 Fluoride varnish should not be given to families to apply at home.